1-Me-Abhi/1Hotel-Booking-react-js/README.md

 To grant admin privileges to a user:

 1. The user must first register and have an account
-2. Access the Firebase Console (https://console.firebase.google.com/)
+2. Access the MongoDB database
-3. Navigate to Firestore Database
-4. Find the 'users' collection
+3. Find the 'users' collection
-5. Locate the document corresponding to the user you want to make an admin
+4. Locate the document corresponding to the user you want to make an admin
-6. Edit the document and add a field `isAdmin` with value `true`
+5. Update the document and set `isAdmin: true`
-7. Save the changes
+6. Save the changes

 Once set as an admin, the user will see an "Admin Dashboard" option in their profile dropdown menu.

 ### Security
-- Admin routes are protected on both client and server sides
+- Admin routes are protected on both client and server sides:
+  - **Client-side Protection**:
+    - Protected route components using React Router
+    - Route guards that check for admin status before rendering
+    - Automatic redirection to login page for unauthorized access
+    - Admin status verification through JWT token validation
+    - Secure storage of admin status in protected context

+  - **Server-side Protection**:
+    - JWT-based authentication middleware
+    - Role-based access control middleware
+    - Admin-specific API endpoints with additional validation
+    - Request validation and sanitization
+    - Secure session management
+    - Rate limiting for admin routes
+    - IP-based access restrictions (optional)
+    - Activity logging for audit purposes

-- Firestore security rules ensure that only admin users can perform administrative actions
+- MongoDB security rules ensure that only admin users can perform administrative actions
 - Non-admin users attempting to access the admin dashboard will be redirected

 ## 🔧 Setup and Installation